Weed Measurements: Guide

 Weed measurements are a lot more complicated than the uninitiated would like them to be.
 It’s very easy to get confused.
 Sometimes it’s metric grams, sometimes it’s imperial ounces.
-Every once in a while, a measurement will be referred to as a completely made-up word that doesn’t apply to anything else you’d ever measure.
+Every once in a while, a measurement will be referred to as a letter or a completely made-up word that doesn’t apply to anything else you’d ever measure.

 Grams, joints, and blunts.

 A gram is usually one big bud or two smaller buds.
 It’s the amount you’d use to fill a king-sized joint that you’d pass between a few people.
 It can also be used to roll a modest blunt.
 A normal joint for two people or a regular smoker contains about half a gram in a standard-sized rolling paper or cone.
 If you’re smoking a normal amount alone, ¼ of a gram will give you a joint similar in size to the average cigarette.

 A big blunt can contain anywhere between two or three grams.
 The average blunt you’d share with a group of five people is roughly this size.
 Packwoods’ blunts are famous for packing two grams of flower, .25 grams of kief, and .25 grams of concentrate into a single preroll.